SevenShepherd/SevenShepherd.github.io/_posts/2023-09-12-faith-alone.markdown

 ---
 layout: post
-title: "📜Justification by \"faith alone\" is a reformation doctrine; the full definition, \"but the faith that justifies is never alone,\" has recently been distorted by false teachers"
+title: "📜Justification by \"faith alone\" is a reformation doctrine; the full definition, \"but the faith that justifies is never alone,\" has recently been distorted"
-date: 2023-09-12 03:10:00 -0500
+date: 2023-09-12 03:15:00 -0500
 categories: truth
 published: true
 ---

 This distortion has to do with the removal of the second half of the definition.
-I think it should be obvious, that if the reformers developed the doctrine of "faith alone," and some cultist, or strange movement tampers with it, that it will destabilize the soundness of the doctrine.
-This is exactly what has happened.
+I think it should be obvious, that if someone were to tamper with the reformation doctrine of "faith alone," that it would destabilize the soundness of the doctrine.

 ## I. Not The &ldquo;*Faith Alone*&rdquo; Of The Reformation